maze88/eks-spot-cluster/README.md

 ## Configuration
 - Normal terraform variables can be modified in `variables.tf`.
-- Default backend configuration is to an S3 bucket, please edit it (bucket name & region) in `backend.tf`.
-Or comment it out to store state locally.
+- Default backend configuration is to an S3 bucket, please edit it (bucket name & region) in `backend.tf`, or comment it out to store state locally.

 ## OIDC
 This branch has an OpenID Connect provider resource for the cluster.
 This allows association between IAM Roles and Kubernetes ServiceAccounts, enabling pod-specific privileges on cloud services and resources.